dgroomes/swift-playground/README.md

 * [x] DONE Do something with actors.
 I want something like the racing demo I previously implemented.
 I think I can just use `Task` and it will be interesting enough.
 One goal is to actually learn some terms (correctly) and relate them to the code example.
+* [x] DONE Showcase task cancellation.
+The value proposition of `Task` is that they let you move on to other code paths and then later *revisit* the `Task` to await its completion or to cancel it.
+I don't really grok how cancellation looks in the code yet.
+Let's try it in the actors/racing demo.

 ## Reference